-- 2.10.a.
+2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
+(Core)

-(Core) - 2.10.b.
-To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least four core faculty members, inclusive of the program director, who are certified in pediatric critical care medicine by the ABP, or who have other qualifications acceptable to the Review Committee.
-(Core) - 2.11.
-Program Coordinator
+2.10.b.
+To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least two core faculty members, inclusive of the program director, who are certified in pediatric endocrinology by the ABP or AOBP, or have qualifications acceptable to the Review Committee.
+(Core)

-There must be a program coordinator.
-(Core) - 2.11.a.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - 2.11.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+- 2.11.
+Program Coordinator There must be a program coordinator. ^(Core) - 2.11.a.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.11.b.
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: ^(Core)